ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 ### Storing controls data

-When we develop a new SCAP profile, usually we first get a PDF document with a policy that consists of controls (requirements).
-For example NIST 800-53 controls, ANSSI requirements, CIS Benchmark, etc.
+When we develop a new SCAP profile, we usually base it off an external standard.
+Standard documents define a policy that consists of controls (or requirements).
+For example, the `rhel8/profiles/cis.profile` profile was based off of the CIS Benchmark for RHEL 8, published as a PDF document by the CIS organization.
+This document is organized by sections, with each "rule" being a specific piece of guidance.
+For instance, CIS for RHEL 8 1.1.1.1 "Ensure mounting of cramfs filesystems is disabled" would map to our `kernel_module_cramfs_disabled` rule.
+Other benchmarks like NIST 800-53 controls, ANSSI requirements, and STIG have different organization, specific to their benchmark document.

 To add the policy to our project repository, we will create a YAML file that represents this policy.
 There is a special directory, called `controls`, in the repository root to store these files.
 These files serve as a database of controls (requirements).
 They are independent from profiles and products.
-We can extract the interesting data from the PDF and save them in a YAML file.
-We can also create this file manually, or it can be converted from some other format (XML, OpenControl) if available and then submitted.
+We can extract the relevant data from the standard document and save them in a YAML file.
+Presently, control files are created manually.
+In the future, automatic conversions from XML or OpenControl formats into the YAML control file format could be used.

-There is a YAML file that represents the whole policy.
-Initially, the YAML file can look like this:
+For example, a YAML control file would look like this:

 ```
 $ cat controls/abcd.yml